WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 If your queue sizes are large enough, and if
 `Arrival Rate > Departure Rate` is true only for a short amount of time, then perhaps you can simply do nothing.
-Instead, simply wait for your arrival rate to drop.
+Simply wait for `Arrival Rate` to drop.
 Perhaps your system is busiest after suppertime, and `Arrival Rate` naturally drops when your customers start going to sleep in the evening.
 (If your customers tend to eat and sleep at similar times!)

 If you can predict your customer's peak `Arrival Rate` with 100% accuracy, congratulations, you live in a wonderful world.
-Otherwise, you probably ought to consider an alternate solution.
+Otherwise, you probably ought to consider an alternate technique.

-## Conclusion: Back-pressure forces customers to reduce their Arrival Rate
+## Conclusion of part one: Wallaroo's choices of overload mitigation techniques

+Wallaroo Labs has chosen back-pressure as the primary overload mitigation technique for Wallaroo applications.
+TCP's sliding window protocol is part of Wallaroo's end-to-end back-pressure system.
-TCP's sliding window protocol is an example of a back-pressure mechanism.
-When the window is zero, the receiver is telling the sender, "I am overloaded.
+When a TCP connection's advertised window is zero, the receiver is telling the sender, "I am overloaded.
 You must stop sending now.
 I will tell you when you can send more."

-Wallaroo Labs has chosen back-pressure as the primary overload mitigation technique for Wallaroo applications.
-Another technique, load shedding, is a poor fit for Wallaroo's goal of accurately processing all data flowing through it without data loss.
+The load shedding technique is a poor fit for Wallaroo's goal of accurately processing 100% of the data stream(s) without loss.
+Wallaroo systems can grow and shrink horizontally today, but full integration with data center or cloud services management APIs is future feature, not available yet.
+We believe that waiting for `Arrival Rate` to drop on its own isn't a good idea.  `^_^`

-Next week's follow-up to this article will detail how Wallaroo's back-pressure mechanisms work together toward a larger overload mitigation goal.
+Next week's follow-up to this article will detail how Wallaroo's back-pressure mechanisms work together with TCP's sliding window protocol to mitigate overload conditions.
 Thanks for reading!
 I hope you'll read Part Two next week.

 ---